“Klaatu barada nikto!”

 By the end of 1951, Pat was ready to find a man who would love only her.
 And she wanted to start a family.
 After moving to New York to escape her heartbreak over Cooper and her stagnant film career, Patricia found that man in Roald Dahl.

-When they married in 1953, it was Pat who was the breadwinner.
-Dahl would not contribute to the family’s income as significantly as his wife until 1965, after Pat’s tragic stroke.
+When the Dahls married in 1953, it was Pat who was the breadwinner.
+Roald would not contribute to the family’s income as significantly as his wife until 1965, after Pat’s tragic stroke.

 When the couple’s first child, Olivia, was born in 1955, Patricia Neal made headlines with her juggling of a Broadway career, motherhood, and the role of loyal wife: